 Our mission is to gather, record, preserve and disseminate information on the history of the Pierce County area generally known as the Key Peninsula, so that succeeding generations of residents will have a firm and accurate record from early exploration and settlement to the present.

-Entrance into our museum is free although donations are welcomed (Note: The museum is closed from December through January while we prepare a new exhibit).
+Admission to our museum is free although donations are welcomed.
 If you are visiting from afar, please explore our past museum exhibits in our archives.
 Check out the museum online store to see our collection of books, mugs, t-shirts, maps and other items for sale, or stop by our Facebook page to see what’s going on at the museum.